-Both local health departments have initiated contact investigations to identify people who came into close contact to help prevent further spread.
+All local health departments involved have initiated close contact investigations to identify people who came into close contact to help prevent further spread.
 All identified close contacts will self-quarantine and be actively monitored twice daily by public health officials for fever and respiratory symptoms.